rahmacheri/Binary-Relevance-Classifier/README.md

 # Binary-Relevance-Classifier
-Binary Relevance (BR) is by far the simplest approach: The fundamental concept behind this algorithm involves dividing the multi-label learning problem into qi distinct binary classification problems for each pi label.
+Binary Relevance (BR) is by far the simplest approach to solve Multi-Label problems: The fundamental concept behind this algorithm involves dividing the multi-label learning problem into qi distinct binary classification problems for each pi label.
 Each binary classification problem is specifically linked to one of the potential labels within the label space.